Morraine Lake Banff National Park

 Summer (June to August or September)

 Summer is generally the peak season in Canada and opens the window for outdoor activities.
 Festivals are the norm during the season, and visitors can hop from one to another, enjoying the brisk sunshine and the fun of outdoor life.
 Nature lovers and adventure seekers will find a variety of tourist attractions and national parks open and filled with activities.
 Travelling across the country is also more comfortable and easier, with no snow on the way or harsh weather like storms, floods, and whirlwinds.
 The season gets warmer between July and August and is generally the warmest period of any year in Canada.
+Embark on a Canadian Cruise including the Northwest Passage where summer makes an ideal season for spotting Arctic wildlife, including polar bears, seals, and various bird species.

 In summer, temperatures vary per region.
 Regions near the coasts, especially around the Atlantic, enjoy mild summer temperatures, averaging 20°C (70°F).
 Other regions between the east and west coasts endure higher temperatures, averaging 25 to 30°C ( 78 to 86°F).